ATDevOutreach/USSDCodeChallenge/README.md

 ## Terms and Conditions
 You can participate on as many challenges as you wish:
+  - Everyone can participate for secondary prices, BUT the winner must reside in Lagos, and have Nigerian citizenship
   - Africa's Talking reserves the right to announce the winners
   - Code Challenges are time bound - the time restriction is specified on the challenge
   - Additional rules MAY be provided on the code challenge and will vary for each challenge